Gavari: Invocations

-Other requisite ritual instruments used after Her manifestation include peacock feather sceptres to dramatize and distribute possession's quivering energetic power, and heavy saankal chains with which trance-elated participants often beat their backs.
+Additional ritual instruments employed following the manifestation of the deity include peacock feather scepters utilized to emphasize and convey the dynamic energy of possession, as well as sturdy saankal chains that trance-induced participants frequently use to strike their backs.

 Possession and trance

 Successful invocations have several visible effects.
 First they connect the village shaman(s) to the Goddess spirit so they can audibly articulate Her concerns, requests and will.
 Second, they infuse the Gavari players with creative inspiration to ably enact their roles.
 Finally, they can overwhelm some villagers with a sense of wonder, grace and bliss.
-Entranced villagers may be welcomed into the shaman circle or approached for healings and blessings by other members of the crowd.
+Entranced villagers may be welcomed into the shaman circle or approached for healing and blessings by other members of the crowd.
 Those possessed often later report feelings of great exhilaration and selfless unity with all surrounding life.
 Such experiences reinforce Bhils' belief in Gavari's power, their own inalienable equality, and the sacredness of the natural world.

 Social and cultural significance

 In Gavari, the beauty and power of the natural world are the ultimate expression of divinity.
 Wilful or heedless damage to its diversity, health or future is thus regarded as not only short-sighted and suicidal, but also criminal and blasphemous.
 Such views are the seed Seven generation sustainability among many indigenous tribes and their current widespread battles to safeguard water resources, endangered ecosystems and biocultural diversity.